cynthiakoskei/Golden-Age-Video-Games-Analysis/.ipynb_checkpoints/README-checkpoint.md

 ## Project Description

-In this project, you'll embark on a journey through decades of video game history, armed with SQL skills to navigate and analyze datasets containing critic and user scores, as well as sales data.
-Your mission is to unearth the years that stood out as the pinnacle of gaming excellence, both in terms of critical reception and commercial performance.
+In this project, we embark on a journey through decades of video game history, armed with SQL skills to navigate and analyze datasets containing critic and user scores, as well as sales data.
+The mission is to unearth the years that stood out as the pinnacle of gaming excellence, both in terms of critical reception and commercial performance.

 ### Key Tasks: